dschwertfeger/dotfiles/README.md

 # David's dotfiles

-The use of this repo is mainly as a backup of my dotfiles for myself and to provide a headless installation of my dev environment on any future machine I might work with.
+The use of this repo is mainly as a backup of my dotfiles for myself and to provide documentation and a headless installation of my development environment.

 It's orginially forked from [Mathias Bynens' dotfiles](https://github.com/mathiasbynens/dotfiles/) and in addition I took a couple of things from [Paul Irish's fork](https://github.com/paulirish/dotfiles/) of Mathias' repo.